May marks the beginning of summer in Las Vegas

 L'Étape by Tour de France is an amateur cycling event on May 7 that begins at the Las Vegas Ballpark in Downtown Summerlin.
 Compete in a 75-mile, 50-mile or 25-mile route that passes through the gorgeous scenery of Red Rock Canyon and unwind afterwards at the Athletes Village and Expo.

 Go Bowling with Punk Rockers

 Punk Rock Bowling returns to Las Vegas May 26-29.
 The festival includes concerts at the Downtown Las Vegas Event Center (featuring headliners Rancid, Bad Religion and Dropkick Murphys) as well as club shows and pool parties throughout Downtown.
 Sign up for competitive bowling sessions at Sam's Club and Gold Coast casinos.

 Take a Dive into a Pool Party in Las Vegas

-If hotels reopen in May after the COVID-19 pandemic, that means pool parties should be back up and running as well.
-The best way to enjoy DJs, drinks, and other fun by the water is with a cabana or daybed, which typically requires at minimum spend on food and drinks.
+Pool parties are back in Las Vegas, operating at full capacity.
+The best way to enjoy DJs, drinks, and other fun by the water is with a cabana or daybed, which typically requires a minimum spend on food and beverages.
 Don't be surprised to see some attractive discounts offered.
 Request a cabana or daybed through Lavish Vegas to learn about comps and special deals.